Our Current Fundraising Priorities

 Your support is crucial to our success.
 We depend on the generosity of members and friends for the essential support needed to care for collections, create new knowledge, and share resources with the world in many and varied ways.
 Perhaps one of our current fundraising priorities will inspire you to invest in us even more.

-Priority Area #2: Archaeological Curation and Research Facility
+Priority #2: Archaeological Curation and Research Facility

-Priority Area #3: Collections Information System
+Priority #3: Endowment Fund for the Computerized Collections Information System (CCIS)

 To explore these and other giving opportunities, contact: